citelao/sensible/_coffee_shop/5-hackme.md

 ## But what's scalable?

-My favorite thing about this schema is that most of these attacks are obvious.
+I love this schema because there are no surprises on it.

+You may not have thought about some of these threats as "cybersecurity threats" before, but they are all understandable (even if you don't get them in detail).

+More importantly, they are imaginable.

-You already know about malware and social attacks like phishing, and you already know about all the other ones, too.
-For example, you almost certainly worry about someone seeing your password over your shoulder.
+For example, you can probably imagine getting a virus or being the victim of a social attack like fraud or phishing.
+And you've almost certainly worried about someone seeing your password over your shoulder.

-Though you may not understand the particulars of how a virus or a hack works, there are no surprise types of threat that you don't know about.
-You just might not have tied some of these threats to cybersecurity.
+It might not be clear how viruses work or how hackers get in, but that's ok.
+We'll explore the technical side of these questions later.

-The same goes for scalability: you might not know precisely how these attacks work or what these attacks mean specifically, but you should have an intuition for what can scale and what can't.
+It should, however, be clear how *scalable* these different attacks are.
+You might not know precisely how these attacks work or what these attacks mean specifically, but you should have an intuition for what can scale and what can't.

 Ask yourself: how many passwords could a hacker get by sitting in a Starbucks for an hour and watching over people's shoulders?
 How many passwords could they get with a phishing attack instead?
 How many by stealing laptops?

-This should be relieving.
-You might not understand [how the Internet works](/internet/) or [how it can keep data secure](/https/), but you do know the general steps hackers can take, and which ones most of them find easy to take.
+This is the key.
+It's worth learning [how the Internet works](/internet/) or [how it can keep data secure](/https/)---and learning more will only help you stay safer---but this list refocuses anything you learn back to the *whole* problem.

 That helps you prioritize your defences.

 For example, if you want to keep your password safe, you should consider someone looking over your shoulder or stealing your laptop (physical).
 You shouldn't just protect against malware and viruses.

-## Won't somebody think of the corporations?

-## An enterprise solution to a consumer problem

-Researchers use the VERIS action list to classify every action in every part of all 40,000+ submitted data breaches each year, so this is a battle-tested list.
-However, it has not been tested on consumer threats.

-I think that's okay.
+## What corporations don't know

 Enterprise threats share a lot in common with consumer threats.
 Both involve stressed humans trying to do the right thing and often just making a mistake: giving out a password, downloading a virus, falling for a scam.

 The VERIS schema should do a good job for consumers, too.

-## What about the corporations?

 However, there's one insight that we miss by naively applying the schema to consumers: target.
 The vast majority of the time, if your data leaks it's because someone hacked a *company* that had your data.
 The VERIS schema still applies, but the attackers targeted the company, not you.